-Dorset Button Workshops
+Dorset & Yorkshire Button Workshops

 Dorset Button making began in the 1600s in Shaftsbury, Dorset.
 It became a thriving cottage industry promoting independence and security for many women and families.
 Sadly, the introduction of the button making machine in 1851 caused the industry to go into decline.